AdobeDocs/commerce-operations.en/help/installation/tutorials/themes.md

 Before you use this command, you must know the relative path to your theme.
 Themes are located in a subdirectory of `<magento_root>/app/design/<area name>`.
 You must specify the path to the theme starting with the area, which is either `frontend` (for storefront themes) or `adminhtml` (for Admin themes).

-For example, the path to the Luma theme provided with Adobe Commerce and Magento Open Source is `frontend/Magento/luma`.
+For example, the path to the Luma theme provided with Adobe Commerce is `frontend/Magento/luma`.

 For more information about themes, see [theme structure](https://developer.adobe.com/commerce/frontend-core/guide/themes/structure/).